TWUOnline/ldrs591/_posts/2018-02-18-learning-activity-7-2-2.md

 published: true
 post_date: 2018-02-18 16:59:44
 ---
-The article I chose to focus on for this activity was Melchar and Bosco&#8217;s article <em>Achieving high organization performance through servant leadership</em>.
+<p>The article I chose to focus on for this activity was Melchar and Bosco&#8217;s article <em>Achieving high organization performance through servant leadership</em>.</p>
 <ol>
 <li>What was the purpose of the study?<br />
 <strong>Rating: 3/3<br />